Team-4795/Scouting-System/README.md

 - [ ] Stats and team pages auto update
 - [ ] Fallback when service workers are unavailable
 - [ ] Expand team to whole screen
+- [ ] Team eliminator for alliance selection